wbrowar/admin-bar-component/README.md

     /* The background of all buttons. */
     --admin-bar-button-color-bg: transparent;

+    /* The background of the button that is currently in the hover state. */
+    --admin-bar-button-color-bg-hover: var(--admin-bar-button-color-text, white);

     /* The text of all button labels. */
     --admin-bar-button-color-text: rgb(255, 255, 255);